elucian/bee/syntax/overview.md

 ```

 **Notes:**
-* print statement can receive multiple parameters;
+* print statement can receive multiple arguments;
+* multiple arguments are separated by comma;
+* multiple arguments are enclosed in parenthesis;
 * print statement add new line by default;
 * write statement can be used to avoid new line;
-* multiple arguments are separated by comma;
-* multiple arguments are enclosed in parenthesis;

 **Data types**